 Grade Meaning Grade Points

 A Excellent 4

 В Above Average 3

-C Average 2
+С Average 2

 D Below Average 1

 F Failing 0

 P Passing not calculated in GPA

 I-"grade" Incomplete determined by "grade"

 R Audit not calculated in GPA

 W Withdrawal not calculated in GPA

 WP Withdrawal Passing not calculated in GPA

 WF Withdrawal Failing 0

 NG No Grade not calculated in GPA

 The number of grade points earned in any course is determined by multiplying the number of semester hours by the number of points given for the grade received for the course.
 A student's grade point average (GPA) is determined by dividing the total number of points earned by the number of hours taken.
-Grades of "P," "R," "W," and "WP" are not considered in calculating a student's institutional GPA.
+Grades of "P," "W," and "WP" are not considered in calculating a student's institutional GPA.
 The minimum cumulative GPA for all work taken at ACC specified in "Student Classifications" (see p.
-26) must be maintained to remain in good academic standing (see the section on "Academic Probation and Suspension," p.
-32).
+27) must be maintained to remain in good academic standing (see the section on "Academic Probation and Suspension," p.
+33).

 PASS/FAIL GRADING: Some courses are designated as having pass/fail grading.
 The credit hours for a pass/fail course carry full academic credit (e.g., toward the required hours for graduation, the satisfaction of degree requirements, and the calculation of the student's academic load, as appropriate otherwise).
 In a pass/fail course, the student's grade is registered as "Pass" or "F." A grade of "Pass" for a pass/fail course is given in lieu of "A" through "D" grades, appears as a "P" on the student's transcript, and does not affect the student's GPA.
 A grade of "F" for a pass/fail course is calculated in the student's GPA on the same basis as any other failing grade.
 Adding or withdrawing from a pass/fail course is conducted on the same basis as other courses.
-The courses designated for pass/fail grading are: Internships, including BUS 497, CED 487, CED 497, CHS 497, MEV 497, MUS 497, PRM 497, YTH 497; and other courses, including ENG 101W and ENG 102W.
+The courses designated for pass/fail grading are: Internships, including BUS 497, CHS 497, ENG 495, HIS 495, HUM 495, ICM 497, MIN 497, MUS 497, PRM 497, PSY 497, and YTH 497.